njaladan/PickIt/README.md

  * Chrome extension has more features
  * "Create a big picture with all the small pictures" -Sambhav
  * Update front-end to have a more aesthetic interface
+ * Create permalinks to share with friends and set permissions

 ## Licensing